LadyForest/flink-table-store-101/real-time-update/README.md

 -- DWD table schema
--- Let `l_shipdate` be the event time to create a partitioned table with `l_year` and `l_month` as partition keys, note that all partition keys are included primary keys as well
+-- Let `l_shipdate` be the event time to create a multi-partitioned table with `l_year` and `l_month` as partition keys, note that all partition keys should be included as primary keys as well
 CREATE TABLE IF NOT EXISTS `dwd_lineitem` ( `l_orderkey` INT NOT NULL,
   `l_partkey` INT NOT NULL,